annargrs/ldt/docs/source/Tutorial/word/word.rst

     :derivation_dict:     ldt.dicts.derivation.DerivationAnalyzer() instance
     :metadictionary:  ldt.dicts.semantics.MetaDictionary() instance

 You can leave it to LDT to initialize the default dictionary parameters, or you can pass your own objects, having set them up to your liking.
+This also saves time on initializing dictionaries in large-scale experiments.

 All information is collected automatically from all the above resources upon initialization of a Word object.
 The information can later be accessed